 - Students are expected to come in class and exams on time - Attendance will be taken; absences should not be more than ten times.
 Occasionally, the instructor will call roll the attendance. - Chatting or cross-talking during lectures are prohibited; there should be no disruption of class, noise, rude or disrespectful behaviors. - Electronic devices should be turned off, except those used to facilitate teaching-learning session. - During exams, no use of cellphones or other electronic gadgets (other than calculator). - No eating in class during session (unless you invite the whole class, including the class instructor!). - Examples of unacceptable behavior include, but are not limited to: talking out of turn, arriving late or leaving early without a valid reason, allowing cell phones/pagers to ring, and inappropriate behavior toward the instructor or classmates.
 The instructor can refer any violation of the Student Code of Conduct to the Vice President of Student Services for possible probation or suspension from Bellevue College.
 Specific student rights, responsibilities and appeal procedures are listed in the Student Code of Conduct, available in the office of the Vice President of Student Services."
-The Student Code, Policy 2050, in its entirety is located at: http://bellevuecollege.edu/policies/2/2050_Student_Code.asp (Links to an external site.)
-Links to an external site.
+The Student Code, Policy 2050, in its entirety is located at: http://bellevuecollege.edu/policies/2/2050\Student\Code.asp.